 The above-mentioned patient sought out the care of an upper cervical chiropractor.
 Here are her results:

 Her first re-evaluation revealed that her left leg sciatica and fibromyalgia had completely resolved.
-She was able to perform daily functions and sleep comfortably, felt relaxed, and had more energy.
-She no longer took any prescription drugs and her headaches and constant back pain were resolved by her second evaluation.
+She was able to perform daily functions and consequently sleep comfortably and had more energy.
+She no longer took any prescription drugs.
+Also, her headaches and constant back pain were resolved by her second evaluation.

-And she reported no longer needing to use a wheelchair.
+Even more, she reported no longer needing to use a wheelchair.
 Now she was able to do house and yard work.
-She could swim, stand for long periods of time, and walk distances without the aid of medication.
+Most noteworthy, she could swim, stand for long periods of time, and walk distances without the aid of medication.

 This shows how helpful seeking the care of an upper cervical chiropractor can be.
 But can fibromyalgia really be completely reversed?

 Complete Resolution of Fibromyalgia Via Upper Cervical Care

 An even more telling case study was conducted with a 32-year-old woman whose fibromyalgia was causing severe pain, fatigue, and depression.
 Upper cervical chiropractic care began two years after the onset of the condition.

 The patient was evaluated 41 times over 6 months and 8 times an adjustment was necessary.

 As a result, the patient reported that her fibromyalgia symptoms had completely resolved after just six months!

 If you have had a bad experience with general chiropractic in the past, it is important to know the difference.